Warren O. Arnold

 Warren Otis Arnold (June 3, 1839 – April 1, 1910) was a U.S. Representative from Rhode Island.

 Born in Coventry, Rhode Island, Arnold attended the common schools.
 He engaged in mercantile pursuits at Coventry from 1857 to 1864.
 He was a manufacturer of cotton goods in Chepachet and Westerly, Rhode Island, until 1866 when he began the manufacture of woolen goods.

 Arnold was elected as a Republican to the Fiftieth and Fifty-first Congresses (March 4, 1887 – March 3, 1891).
 He was a candidate for re-election in 1890 to the Fifty-second Congress.
 But, as neither candidate received a majority the general assembly ordered a new election, in which he declined to be a participant.

 Arnold was elected to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897).
 He declined to be a candidate for renomination in 1896.

-He continued his former manufacturing pursuits until his death in Westerly, Washington County, Rhode Island, April 1, 1910.
+He continued his former manufacturing pursuits until his death in Westerly, Washington County, Rhode Island on April 1, 1910, aged 70.
 He was interred in Acotes Hill Cemetery, Chepachet, Rhode Island.